shukriadams/tetrifact/docs/development.md

 ## Conventions

     - all file endings are LF, NOT CRLF.
-    - indent with 4 spaces, never use tabs.
+    - indent with 4 spaces.

 ## Vagrant